h2oai/h2o4gpu/README.md

 or

+#below doesn't seem to put into persistence mode, so just use above sudo version
-nvidia-persistenced --user foo --persistence-mode where "foo" is your username
+##nvidia-persistenced --user foo --persistence-mode
+##where "foo" is your username

 To compile gpu version: